cschoenick/Assignment-5/README.md

-Welcome to my metric converter.
+Welcome to my metric converter!
 Here is a guideline to help you get started:

 This program accepts the following conversions:
     Kilometers to meters